It’s all about biofilm.

 The Crosstex DentaPure® cartridge for bottle and municipal dental unit waterlines, uses the same proven technology developed for NASA to ensure water consumed in space is safe from harmful levels of bacteria and many other harmful organisms.

-The DentaPure Cartridge is EPA registered as a microbiological dental unit water purifier providing safe dental unit water for 365 days and ensuring that your practice meets or exceeds water quality having a maximum of 200 CFU/mL1.
+The DentaPure Cartridge is EPA registered as a microbiological dental unit water purifier providing safe dental unit water for 365 days or 240L of water if usage records are kept, and ensuring that your practice meets or exceeds water quality having a maximum of 200 CFU/mL1.

 1 Data on file